nf-core/website/markdown/developers/modules.md

 ext.args = {
   [
     "-a" ,
-    "-b ${meta.id}",
-    run_mode ? "-c" : ""
+    "-b ${meta.id}",       // Set's an option value to be the meta.id run_mode ? "-c" : ""   // run_mode is a variable defined in the main.nf of the module
     ].join(' ') }
 ```

-It is important to note that it is problematic to have something in ` config` that keeps a _module_ working, as configs can be overwritten.
-Therefore if the _module_ (not the tool!) requires a particular parameter to execute such information can be passed via an `input:` channel (see below).
-However, a pipeline can make sure that the _tool_ keeps working (i.e., non-file arguments) via their own `modules.conf`.
+It is important to note that it is problematic to have something in a `config` that keeps a _module_ working, as configs can be overwritten.
+Therefore if the _module_ (not the tool!) requires a particular parameter to execute such information must be passed via an `input:` channel (see below).

 ### input chanels